22 Best Drought-Tolerant Plants for Texas

 closeup of a Mexican palmetto plant

-This palm is an excellent choice for those who want to plant a palm tree that can survive in drought conditions and thrive in Texas.
-Originating from the Texas Rio Grande Valley, the Mexican palmetto has a tropical appearance and tolerates both drought and cold, withstanding temperatures as low as 15 degrees Fahrenheit.
+This palm is an excellent choice for homeowners who want a palm tree that can survive drought and thrive in Texas.
+Originating from the Rio Grande Valley, the Mexican palmetto has a tropical look.

 • USDA Hardiness Zone: 8 to 11